 Forkpitch has gone to seed since its founding in the early 1990s, but Etron's marshalled his following into a heavily-armed militia funded by an organized crime network called the Outfit.
 And although Rayber's a devoted son to his drug-addled parents and disabled brother, he's too smart to be anything but miserable on Forkpitch.
 When Etron offers him the chance to join the Outfit, he gladly leaves his old life behind.

-The Outfit's like an evil Avengers made up out of characters from King of the Hill.
-It includes a Native American spy, a commando squad of former high school athletes, an insecure, acne-plagued Iraq war vet, two good-old-boy truckers who specialize in human trafficking, and a pair of male sex workers who operate in Oklahoma's tribal casinos.
-With their help, Etron's acquired a growing foothold in the market for drugs and prostitution in the southeast corner of the state.
+The Outfit's like an evil Avengers made of characters from King of the Hill (a Native American spy, a commando squad of former high school athletes), and with their help, Etron's acquired a growing foothold in the market for drugs and prostitution in the southeast corner of the state.